Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 **padding**

 Defines the widget padding.
-Value must be 1, 2 or 4 integers separated by commas.
+Value must be 1, 2 or 4 positive integers separated by commas.
 1 integer sets all padding.
 2 integers sets the top and bottom padding to the first integer and left and right padding to the second.
 4 integers sets the top padding to the first integer, right padding to the second, bottom padding to the third and left padding to the fourth integer.

 **refresh-after-date**

 Defines the minimum refresh time for the widget in minutes.
-Value must be an integer.
+Value must be a positive integer.

 **spacing**

 Defines the spacing between widget elements.
-Value must be an integer.
+Value must be a positive  integer.

 **url**